 ES Daily Candle: Higher High, Higher Low, Lower Close: Yin-Yang Candle

-Daily Swing Line: Neutral (Higher High, Lower Low)
+Daily Swing Line: Up (Higher High, Higher Low)

 Daily Bias: Up (Settle Above 18-day SMA)

 Yesterday, we said that if there were higher highs, it was possible to begin to make an impulse out of the minute ((a)) wave up, which started out as a diagonal.
 This morning there were higher highs - for a few brief moments.
 The three-block below shows why this 'third wave up' consideration is possible using the S&P500 cash, the NDX cash, and the DJIA cash indexes.

 You can see on the left and the middle, that is is possible to consider a short, running flat wave ii, (in the SP500) followed by a five-wave-up wave for wave iii.
 In this case, wave iii would be shorter than wave i.
 That is OK.
 There is no rule preventing it.
 The rule is simply that wave three is not the shortest wave.